Our Past Productions

 Two women, just released from prison, meet on a train.
 At first they seem worlds apart, but they have more in common than they realise.

-Paul McNally's comedy had a 4-day run at the Union Theatre in April and was performed at the Barons Court Theatre on the 11th May.
+Paul McNally's comedy had a four-day run at the Union Theatre in April 2025, as a part of Union Shorts, and was also performed at the Barons Court Theatre in May 2025.

 A Flying Start

-In December, three of our members' plays were chosen to be presented at a scratch night at the new Garlinge Theatre in Canterbury.
+In December, three of our members' plays were chosen to be presented at a scratch night at the Garlinge Theatre, Canterbury.

 In Mary Onions' play It Came Upon a Midnight Clear, Maria's plans to spend Christmas alone are turned upside down by an unexpected visitor.

-We're looking forward to further collaboration with the Garlinge, an exciting new venue for us.
+We're looking forward to further collaboration with the Garlinge Theatre, an exciting new venue for us.

 The Fourth Witch of Faversham by Mary Onions played to sold out audiences at the Faversham Fringe.